connectivecpp/chops-net-ip/README.md

 # Chops C++ Language Requirements and Alternatives

 A significant number of C++ 11 features are in the implementation and API.
 There are also limited C++ 14 and 17 features in use, although they tend to be relatively simple features of those standards (e.g. `std::optional`, `std::byte`, structured bindings, generic lambdas).
-For users that don't want to use the latest C++ compilers or compile with C++ 17 flags, Martin Moene provides an excellent set of header-only libraries that implement many useful C++ library features, both C++ 17 as well as future C++ standards.
-These include `std::optional`, `std::variant`, `std::any`, and `std::byte` (from C++ 17) as well as `std::ring_span` (C++ 20, most likely).
-He also has multiple other useful repositories including an implementation of the C++ Guideline Support Library (GSL).
-Martin's repositories are available at https://github.com/martinmoene.
+For users that don't want to use the latest C++ compilers or compile with C++ 17 flags, Martin Moene provides an excellent set of header-only libraries that implement many useful C++ library features, both C++ 17 as well as future C++ standards (see References Section below).

 Using Boost libraries instead of `std::optional` (and similar C++ 17 features) is also an option, and should require minimal porting.